LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/introduction.md

 This _human_ interface is only one of the possible Web interfaces that exist.
 Next to humans, machines also heavily make use of the Web through Web Application Programming Interfaces (Web APIs).
-Two architectural styles for Web APIs can be distinguished.
+Two architectural styles for Web APIs can be distinguished, where elements of them are sometimes combined in practise.
 First, some APIs are based on the concept of Remote Procedure Calling (RPC), in which HTTP requests correspond to procedure or method calls of internal programs.
-Second, other APIs are based on [Representational State Transfer (REST)](cite:citesAsAuthority rest),
-<span class="comment" data-author="RV">This gives the feeling that there are only two styles, whereas it is more nuanced in practice.</span>
-in which HTTP resources are linked and described to each other, similar to how the human web works.
+Second, other APIs are based on [Representational State Transfer (REST)](cite:citesAsAuthority rest), in which HTTP resources are linked and described to each other, similar to how the human web works.
-In the case of <ins class="comment">pure</ins> REST APIs, _hypermedia controls_ declaratively instruct clients on how they can use an interface.
+In the case of pure REST APIs, _hypermedia controls_ declaratively instruct clients on how they can use an interface.
 An advantage of REST over RPC is that these hypermedia controls are self-descriptive, and can be reused across different interfaces.